 Art is in my DNA.
 Both sides of my family are very creative in all aspects.
-I got all of the creative traits, and not much of anything else.
-I started private drawing and watercolor training when I was 4 years old.
-I always knew I would grow up and be an artist.
-The last couple of years in highschool I struggled with what exactly I wanted for my future.
+I started private drawing and watercolor training when I was 4 years old, and always knew I would grow up and be an artist.
+The last couple of years in high school, I struggled with what exactly I wanted for my future.
 I interviewed for an art scholarship.
-I didnt get it which ruled out art school.
+I didn’t get it which ruled out art school.
 Thinking about spending my life as a starving artist, having to do art to make a living, not just because I wanted to, struck me as something that would make me miserable.
 I needed to find a practical career, but one that would satisfy my need for a creative outlet.
 So i chose the hair industry!!

 At the time I had just started seeing a new hairdresser, and we connected pretty quickly.
 Chatting over those first few appointments, getting to know me, she encouraged me to consider cosmetology school.
 I thought she was nuts!
 I grew up on a small farm, I just learned how to wear eyeliner and lip gloss, and always failed at doing my own hair.
 Over the next few months the idea sort of took hold of me.
 My 17 year old brain thought, what the hell?
 If I hate it, it will only be a year of my life wasted.